akshat-11004/Project_WoC_7.0_Fake_Review_Detection/checkpoint 1/README.md

 # Review Data Preprocessing and Analysis

-This project involves preprocessing and analyzing textual review data.
-The primary goal is to clean, normalize, and convert the data into numerical vectors for further analysis and machine learning tasks.
+In this checkpoint my goal is to clean, normalize, and convert the data into numerical vectors for further analysis and machine learning tasks.

 ## Steps in Preprocessing

 ### 1. **Loading Data**
-The dataset is sourced from a GitHub repository and loaded into the environment for processing.
+The dataset is sourced from our mentors and loaded into the environment for processing.

 ### 2. **Data Cleaning**
 - **Handling Missing Values**: Missing values were removed or imputed to ensure a clean dataset.